What is PMOS (formerly known as PCOS)?

 - enlarged ovaries or multiple cysts

 In normal ovulation the egg (follicle) ruptures through the outer surface (capsule) of the ovary during ovulation.
-In women with PCOS, high androgen levels cause an excess number of small follicles to grow, but interfere with ovulation, resulting in a number of follicles (eggs) accumulating under the outer capsule of the ovary.
-This is why the disease, though metabolic in origin, has been named Polycystic Ovary Syndrome, and why it can be difficult to get pregnant with PCOS.
+In women with PMOS, high androgen levels cause an excess number of small follicles to grow, but interfere with ovulation, resulting in a number of follicles (eggs) accumulating under the outer capsule of the ovary.
+This is why the disease, though metabolic in origin, was originally named Polycystic Ovary Syndrome, and why it can be difficult to get pregnant with this condition.

-Although there is no way to cure PCOS permanently, there are many treatments available to reduce the impact PCOS can have on health, fertility and appearance.
+Although there is no way to cure PMOS permanently, there are many treatments available to reduce the impact PMOS can have on health, fertility and appearance.
 The clinical team should include endocrinologists, gynecologists, fertility experts, primary care providers, cardiologists, weight loss experts, dermatologists, mental health providers and nutritionists as they are needed.

 Ashley M. Budden, MSNED, RN,